csci104/site/labs/lab11/index.md

 - [ ] Use `make` to run all tests and show a TA/CP to get checked off!

-(If you are checking off via Piazza, include your `bst.cpp` and tests results in your post, as well as your USC email and ten digit USC ID)
+(If you are checking off via Piazza, include your `answers.txt`, `bst.cpp` and tests results in your post, as well as your USC email and ten digit USC ID)